Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Snow was tasked with developing a ten-strong buying team and showing them the tricks of the trade.
 As they became established he stepped back, making a point of giving his team members room to manoeuvre.
 One recruit, Charles McCarthy, who went on to make his name as a highly distinguished buyer of China and Glassware in his own right, described 'JB' as "the most tireless man I ever met".
 In 1973 he told Snow's nephew and biographer, Vernon F. Snow, that his boss "had possessed boundless energy; he never stopped; he enjoyed a challenge; he thrived on adversity; and he invariably took the bull by the horns".

-Snow earned the nickname "Surefire" because he appeared to have the Midas touch, consistently spotting winning products that sold quickly.
+Snow earned the nickname "Surefire" because he had the Midas touch, consistently spotting winning products that sold quickly.

 Adapted from a 1930s Cartoon from the Woolworth New Bond Magazine, a chauffeur tells a Scotsman that Snow is expected